tagohd/mono/Characters/James Redawić.md

 [Sudo]: "Oh, pwease don't destwoy us, Mr. Wizard!
 Think about all the weally cool spells you could cast with us!"
 [Sudo]: And James is like, "Hmmm, that's a good point."

 #Cite/Lit/LOTR (???
+Only in the sense that the Artifacts have a corrupting influence over their possessor.
 Imagine if The One Ring talked to its bearer like that lol.)

 ### Why doesn't James just get the Artifacts himself?
 ![[uhhh.jpg]]